Mayurji/mayurji.github.io/_deep-learning/2020-10-07-Deep-Learning-With-Pytorch.md

 **Creating Transforms**

-Transforms is a cool feature in torchvision, because we can apply a list of transforms/augmentation on an image by just simply adding it as a parameter in the transforms module.
-We can also customize other transforms if required, if it's not included in torchvision.transforms.
+Transforms is a cool feature in torchvision, because we can apply a list of transforms/augmentation on an image by simply adding it as a parameter into the transforms module.
+We can also customize other transforms if required.

 ```python